zowe/docs-site/docs/getting-started/zowe_v2_faq.md

 ## What are the new default ports?

 Four of the default Zowe ports have changed: the app server, zss, the jobs API, and the files API.
 The new default app server port is 7556 (previously 8544) and the new zss port is 7557 (previously 8542).
-THe new jobs API port is 7558 (previously 8545) and the new files API is 7559 (previously 8547).
+The new jobs API port is 7558 (previously 8545) and the new files API is 7559 (previously 8547).
 The JES/USS/MVS Explorer UI servers have been removed and thus no longer require port configurations.

 ## How do I access Zowe through the API Mediation Layer in V2?

 In pervious V1.X versions of Zowe, the desktop could be accessed via the API Medation Layer by navigating to https:/${gateway_host}:{gateway_port}/ui/v1/zlux.
-In Zowe V2, the route to access the desktop has changed to https:/${gateway_host}:{gateway_port}/zlux/ui/v1.
+In Zowe V2, the route to access the desktop has changed to https:/${zowe.externalDomains[0]}:{zowe.externalPort}/zlux/ui/v1.
 Such routing structure is applicable to other clients connected to the API Gateway.
 For example, the API Catalog may be accessed via https:/${gateway_host}:{gateway_port}/apicatalog/ui/v1.

 ## What new frameworks are supported in V2?